 Prevention and treatment

 These kind of reactions are quite rare, but potentially much more serious than other types of allergic reaction.
-Obviously you should only administer medication on the advise of your vet, so they can run through any potential dangers with you, but once the horse has received the treatment, it’s vital to monitor them closely over the following few hours to see how they respond to it.
+Obviously you should only administer medication on the advise of your vet, so they can run through any potential dangers with you.
+Once the horse has received the treatment, it’s vital to monitor them closely over the following few hours to see how they respond to it.
 You should call your vet immediately if they appear to have any adverse reaction.

-Having a full medical history of your horse is essential, especially if you have bought it off someone else, to know if they have any particular aversions to certain medications, or if any other horses in the same family do.
+Having a full medical history of your horse is essential, especially if you have bought it off someone else.
+Knowing their history helps if they have any particular aversions to certain medications, or if any other horses in the same family do.

 We hope that this guide has been of use to use – if you have any more detailed questions about equine allergies, your vet will be able to help you.